Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 ```

 Opening up our BPMN file in Miranum IDE and having created a process featuring a service task which calls our worker,
 we want to add an output mapping.
-In there, we map the local variable `something` to the global variable `somethingGlobal`.
+In there, we map the local variable `somethingLocal` to the global variable `somethingGlobal`.

 ![Output-Mapping](../static/img/output-mapping.png)